juju/docs/src/en/models-migrate.md

 relationships will be replicated on a secondary controller, allowing your applications to continue unhindered.

-Migration is brilliant when updating Juju because you can migrate a model to a different controller, update the original controller, and migrate the model back without risking your deployment.
+Migration is brilliant when updating Juju because you can first migrate a model to a different controller, update the original controller, then migrate and update the original model back without risking your deployment.

-But it's also useful for load balancing.
-A controller might have reached capacity running 10 different models, for example.
-You can now take the most intensive of those models and migrate them to a new controller, reducing the load without affecting your applications.
+But migration is equally useful for load balancing.
+If a controller that's hosting multiple models reaches capacity, for example, you can now move the most intensive models to a new controller, reducing load without affecting your applications.

-For migration to work, the secondary controller needs to be running on the same cloud substrate as the source controller.
+For migration to work, the destination controller needs to be running on the same cloud substrate as the source controller.
 Migration doesn't work across different regions or VPCs without direct connectivity to the source controller, and migration doesn't currently work across different cloud environments.

 !!!
 Note: Only hosted models can be migrated.
-The controller can not be migrated.
+The controller itself can not be migrated.

 ## Usage

-In order to start a migration, the target controller must be in the Juju client's local configuration cache.
+To start a migration, the target controller must be in the Juju client's local configuration cache.
 See the '[clouds][clouds]' documentation for details on how to do this.

-Before initiating a migration, make sure the model isn't in a transitional state such as deploying new applications or resources.
-You can check with the `juju status <model>` command.
+Although migration will pause a model's state and queue events until the model become reactivated, it's worth checking the model isn't deploying new applications or resources before migrating.
+You can check with the `juju status
+<model>` command.

 While the migration process itself is robust, we'd also highly recommend creating a backup of your source controller before performing a migration.